 The challenges associated with construction, operation, and maintenance of the power grid are often complicated.
 Many of those challenges are overcome at the facility end which, at first glance, often look like a chaotic and dangerous mess of wires and equipment, but actually serves a number of essential roles in electrical grid, is the SUBSTATION.

-The substations can be categorized as:
+On the basis of voltage levels, substations can be categorized as:

 A substation can be used to transform voltage levels or for rectification or to improve power factor.
 Based on service requirement, substations can be classified as: